FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 }
 ```

 While this command will run, we also want to ensure that when the elevator reaches the position and ends the PID control, the command will end.
-In our subsystem class, we already handled this with our check for the setpoint difference, and we switch the state back to manual when the PID is finished.
+In our subsystem class, we already handled this with our check for the setpoint difference, after which we changed the state back to manual when the PID finished.
 Therefore, in our command, we just need to check the state of our subsystem to see if it has left the `PID` state.

 ```java
 public class ElevatorPIDCommand extends CommandBase {